verdecchia/check-geographic-coordinates/ROADMAP.md

 ### v.
 2.0

 - typescript
+- frontend (test if it works with vue or react)
 - use multiple notions of latitude and longitude
   - Ex.
 Latitude: 40.853294 (40° 51' 11.8584'' N)
   - Ex.
 Longiture 14.305573 (14° 18' 20.0628'' E)